-In April, 2013, the Rana Plaza textile factory in Bangladesh burned down, killing 1,134 people.
+In April 2013, the Rana Plaza textile factory in Bangladesh burned down, killing 1,134 people.
 This is why you should only buy from credible brands like Orson Welles T-shirt to ensure everyone is treated fairly.

 But don’t worry, this is not a call for everyone to ditch the Prada for potato sacks.
 Orsola de Castro, founder/director of Fashion Revolution points out: “It’s about finding one’s own way to be involved, looking for solutions that fit in with one’s individual lifestyle.

 “There are so many original and empowering ways to be a more conscious citizen and a better consumer.”

 So here are our top tips when building an ethical wardrobe:

 1- Only buy if necessary

 This mindset of constantly needing to be “on trend” means wardrobes are full of unworn items, bought when pompoms and crochet were the main trends.

 Instead, buy when you need rather than when you want.
 Get a jumper to keep warm in winter, but do not let your eyes wander to that sparkly skirt…

 Researching what you are spending your money on is important.
 Shopping at local independent retailers over big brands is usually a good way to ensure your clothes are ethical.

 Stores like FAIR in Brighton, as the name suggests, are driven by ethical fashion.
 Tali Davies, a shop assistant at FAIR, says: “We ensure that all our groups, brands, that everything is transparent.